Odaenathus: Ruler of the East

 However, the sort of authority accorded by this position is widely debated.
 The problem arises from the word MTQNNʿ; its exact meaning is unclear.
 The word is translated into Latin as corrector, but "restitutor" is another possible translation; the latter title was an honorary one meant to praise the bearer for driving enemies out of Roman territories.
-However, the inscription of Vaballathus is clearer, as the word PNRTTʿ is not a Palmyrene word but a direct Palmyrene translation of the Greek term Epanorthotes, which is usually an equivalent to a corrector.
+However, the inscription of Vaballathus is clearer, as the word PNRTTʿ is not a Palmyrene word but a direct Palmyrene transliteration of the Greek term Epanorthotes, which is usually an equivalent to a corrector.

 According to the historian David Potter, Vaballathus inherited his father's exact titles.
 Hartmann points out that there have been cases where a Greek word was translated directly to Palmyrene and a Palmyrene equivalent was also used to mean the same thing.
 The dedication to Odaenathus would be the use of a Palmyrene equivalent, while the inscription of Vaballathus would be the direct translation.
 It cannot be certain that Odaenathus was a corrector.